To send an e-mail to a Commissioner, go to the CONTACT US page.

 If the current commissioner does not want to be re-elected, resigns, or can't complete their term, then a nomination committee is formed to locate potential candidates for the position.

-Anyone can be nominated from the floor and elected to a Commissioner positions at the District Annual Meeting.
+Anyone can be nominated from the floor and elected to a Commissioner position at the District Annual Meeting.
 No formal application or announcement is necessary.
-It is recommended that if you plan to run for a commissioner position, please let the Board know at least 72 days in advance of the Annual Meeting.
+However, it is best that if you plan to run for a commissioner position, please let the Board Secretary know at least 70 days in advance of the Annual Meeting.
 In this way we can publish your name in all meeting announcements and write some background information on you in the Newsletter and the Argus Meeting announcement.

 District officers are elected at the first meeting after the annual meeting by the Board of Commissioners for a one year term.
 There are only three officer positions: Chairman, Treasurer, and Secretary.